mary-a1/2024-hackathon-team-2/README.md

-# _SomaliMindsMatter_
+# _SomaliMindMatters_

 ## Description

-SomaliMindsMatter is a comprehensive online platform dedicated to promoting mental health awareness and providing access to resources for individuals of Somali descent and beyond.
+SomaliMindMatters is a comprehensive online platform dedicated to promoting mental health awareness and providing access to resources for individuals of Somali descent and beyond.
 Our platform serves as a central hub for accessing vital information, support, and guidance on various mental health issues.
 Through curated links to reputable institutions and organizations, users can explore a wealth of resources ranging from articles and guides to professional services.

 ## Table of Contents